jaanga/jaanga.github.io/gestification-r2/template-leap-threejs/readme.md

 * It's not easy enough to see how easy it is to program for the Leap Motion device
 * Much of the great available material requires that you are already a full-stack developer, there's not much for the newbs
-* Most programmers know at least a bit about JavaScript, but not many C++ coders may know jQuery and few Python peeps many know CoffeeScript.
+* Most programmers know at least a bit about JavaScript, but not many C++ coders may know jQuery and few Python peeps may know CoffeeScript.
 Scripts written in JavaScript derivatives are not always readable by large groups of programmers

 ### Mission